Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Penguin.md

 **(Brief Description)** - Dress up as a penguin to learn about adaptations to extreme environments.
 This experiment is sponsored by the Association for the Study of Animal Behaviour.

-Last initially checked on 2025-10-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on yyyy-mm-dd by Name (email@cam.ac.uk)
+Last initially checked on 2025-10-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-10-12 by Isobel Gilham (ig419@cam.ac.uk)

 **Frequency of use:** n